SanHanona/p7-yolo-world/README.md

 ```

 # ROS2
-Both containers have ros2 humble install and should be able to communicate.
+All containers have ros2 humble install and should be able to communicate.
 For trouble-shooting ros2 issues test the containers can communicate.
 First access both containers in two different terminals.

 ## navigation demo
 To run the navigation with rvis: